benhaube/network-portfolio/README.md

 > This project uses plugins for MkDocs that are not included with the standard Docker image.
 Therefore it is a requirement to pull the standard image and build a new, custom image with those plugins added.
 The `Dockerfile` contains the 'instructions' for **Docker / Podman** to build the custom image.
 The two `compose-*.yml` files already have the `localhost/mkdocs-custom` image defined.

 > [!tip]
-> The `roamlinks` plugin is very important for this project to ensure all of the internal links function properly.
+> The `roamlinks` and `callouts` plugins are very important for this project to ensure all of the internal links and admonitions function properly.
 The Markdown files originated from my Obsidian vault.
-While they have been heavily modified, there are still some links in the Wikilink format.
-MkDocs / Pymdownx cannot natively handle Wikilinks, so the `roamlinks` plugin is crucial for interpreting these remaining links.
+While they have been heavily modified, there are still some links and admonitions in the Wikilink format.

 #### Pull Material for MkDocs: